MinhNNguyen/React-BookTrackingApp/README.md

 # Book Tracking Application

-A  responsive web application that let user search and add Books to one of three shelfves: Currently Reading, Want to Read and Read.
+A responsive web application that let user search and add and move books to one of three shelves or off the shelf.
+Those three shelves are Currently Reading, Want to Read and Read.
-The backend API was given and was only responeded to a particular list of search team provided below.
+The backend API is only responeded to the list of search terms provided below.

 # Built With
 Javascript, React, BooksAPI